hypercore-protocol/cli/docs/guides/beaming-data.md

 cat my-file.txt | hyp beam
 ```

-It will generate a passphrase for you, like "manager-car-factory".
+It will generate a passphrase for you, like "manager car factory".
 You use that phrase on the receiving device and pipe out the data:

 ```
-hyp beam "manager-car-factory" > ./their-file.txt
+hyp beam "manager car factory" > ./their-file.txt
 ```